-Now in its tenth year, CIC is the only industry and vendor-neutral event in the world addressing collaboration and interoperability in product development, manufacturing and business communications.
+Now in its eleventh year, CIC is the only vendor-neutral event in the world addressing collaboration and interoperability across diverse industries in product development, manufacturing and business communications.
 This makes it an essential forum to get an unbiased perspective to help guide product development, manufacturing and IT strategies in these mission-critical areas.

 CIC has grown into a yearly barometer of the state of collaboration and interoperability strategy, technology and solutions.
 The three-day international event is "the place to go" for executives, managers, senior engineers and IT professionals to network, learn and strategize with thought leaders from from a broad array of commercial and defense industries, as well as with representatives from government.

 Attendees take part in highly interactive sessions and lively panel discussions, enabling direct interaction with fellow manufacturing leaders and industry experts who deeply understand issues and solutions that help people work better together in the complex world of global manufacturing.
 Valuable networking time is also provided to enable continued dialog with colleagues and experts in the field.

 If you are in product design, development or IT, CIC is a must for you to attend.
 Nowhere will be found a more distinguished gathering of fellow executives, managers and other engineering, manufacturing and IT professionals who deal with these complex issues daily.